w3c/wot/registry-analysis/Readme.md

 ##### Components of a Registry Entry

-Except for the XPointer scheme registry, all of the registries above require formal specifications to be linked to from registry.
+Except for the XPointer scheme registry, all of the registries above require formal specifications to be linked to from the registry.
 Depending on the kind of registry, additional aspects need to be specified, e.g., a JSON-LD `@context` when it comes to DID.